Isaac Barré: Military career

 Barré joined the 32nd Regiment of Foot as an ensign in 1746.
 The regiment was based in Flanders during the War of the Austrian Succession, and Barré gained his initial army experience prior to the end of the conflict in 1748.
 He continued to serve, and was promoted to lieutenant in 1755, and captain in 1756.
 During the French and Indian War, he served under his patron General James Wolfe on the Rochefort expedition of 1757, when he first met Lord Shelburne, and afterwards in Canada where he was appointed adjutant-general, fighting at both Louisbourg (1758) and Quebec (1759).
 In 1759, he was promoted to major, but the rank applied only during his service in America.
 In the Quebec expedition, in which Wolfe was killed, Barré was severely wounded by a bullet in the cheek and lost the use of his right eye.
 He was among the group gathered around the dying Wolfe, which was immortalised in Benjamin West's celebrated picture.

-Returning to England in September 1760, despite many years of commendable service, Barré was denied promotion by William Pitt the Elder and turned to Shelburne for help.
-After undertaking a tour of Shelburne's Irish estates, he was advanced to lieutenant colonel of the 106th Foot, and in 1763 he was appointed to the lucrative posts of adjutant general of the British Army and Governor of Stirling Castle.
+Returning to England in September 1760, despite his years of service, Barré was denied promotion by Pitt and turned to Shelburne for help.
+After undertaking a tour of Shelburne's Irish estates, he became the lieutenant colonel of the 106th Foot, and in 1763, he was appointed to the lucrative posts of adjutant general of the British Army and Governor of Stirling Castle.